jolie/docs/documentation/basics/communication_ports/interfaces.md

 `SumInterface` defines a `RequestResponse` operation `sum`. `SumInterface` is the same used in the declaration of `SumInput` and `SumServ`, shown at the end of [ports](ports.md).

 The type declarations of both `request` and `response` messages are explained further in the [data types](data_types.md) section.

-## Interface as design tool

-In Jolie the concept of interface is strongly coupled to the use of communication ports.
-Yet it can be used as a designing tool in order to define microservices application's domain.

-For instance let's think to start modelling a mathematical service.
-The example below show a possible implementation of the `MathInterface`.

-<pre><code class="language-jolie code">
-interface MathInterface {
-    RequestResponse:
-   sum(SumRequest)(SumResponse),
-     cosine(cosineRequest)(cosineResponse)
-}
-</code></pre>

-In *Jolie* it is possible to define the same operation in several `interfaces`, as a result we can separate the arithmetic operations from the trigonometric one as shown in our new version of the above example.

-<pre><code class="language-jolie code">
-interface ArithmeticInterface {
-    RequestResponse:
-        sum(SumRequest)(SumResponse),
-        cosine(cosineRequest)(cosineResponse)
-}

-interface TrigonometricInterface {
-    RequestResponse:
-        cosine(cosineRequest)(cosineResponse)
-}
-</code></pre>

-From a practical point of view a microservice can implement both interfaces and expose them on the identical port, re-thinking the interfaces as domain delimiters.